If you know me well you also know that I once made a motorcycle on my own. If you don't here's how it looked like:

 1999, my beloved YAMAHA DT200R starts feeling too small for my ongrowing wanderlust.
 By the way, wanna have a look at it?
 Here it is at the island of Lesvos:

-I spend the next few days going to that car repair place to strip down the blue crashed one.
+I spend the next few days going to that car repair store to strip down the blue crashed one.
 At some point I give it some fuel and start the engine to have a listen to it and get an idea of what I bought.
 Boy... trust me, I have never heard of a more quite Tenere or XT EVER in my life, before or after.
-I stuck my head over the cylinder head with the bike naked and still I couldn't hear anything but a smooth engine in the absence of metal sounds.
+I stuck my head over the cylinder head with the bike naked and still couldn't hear anything but a smooth engine in the absence of metal sounds.
 So it was coming from an overhaul indeed!

 I'm almost having a heart attack.
 All this effort and the bike is useless now?
-So I take the front sprocket off and I notice that it its right (inner) side is wider hence it places the chain this way.
-So I say to myself "let's put it the other way round then".
-And I do it, and now it's perfectly aligned with the rear wheel!
+So I take the front sprocket off and I notice that it's made with a built in spacer compared to the 1983 hence it places the chain this way.
+So I think "let's just flip it".
+Now it's perfectly aligned with the rear wheel, plus its teeth are brand new now that it works backwards🙂

-Unfortunately I couldn't fit the 1989 swingarm cause it's also wider than the 1983 and I wasn't mechanical enough back then to improvise in order to put the rear disc brake so the old drum one is back at work.
+Unfortunately I couldn't fit the 1989 swingarm cause it's also wider than the 1983 and I wasn't mechanical enough back then to improvise in order to put the rear disc brake so the old drum brake is back at work.
 And the bike is almost ready!

 I press the starter to see if I have connected everything OK and the bike comes to life giving me a priceless feeling.
 I didn't like the original headlight so I got donated one from a TT250 Raid with a bent frame after a crash.
 Big and amazing.
-With some mods I managed to mount it plus the instruments from the 1989, much better than the 1983 bare ones.
-I go to a suspension shop where I put a pair of WP springs in the front and now I have one of the best adventure bikes!
+Like the one in this picture:

 I would have made the whole project much better today if I had the space but even like this it offered me great fun times.
 I can't forget when there were times I stopped at filling stations and the employees would start looking under my bike for leaks as it took them so long to fill it up :)